 Historically sampled locations from the perimeter drainage ditch and new sediment samples are proposed for collection during the design investigation.
-Newly proposed sample locations maintain the alignment and spacing of historical samples but extend from the mouth of the perimeter drainage ditch approximately 0.25 miles to the edge of the water feature (Figure 14B).
+Newly proposed sample locations maintain the approximate alignment and spacing of historical samples but extend from the mouth of the perimeter drainage ditch approximately 0.25 miles to the edge of the water feature (Figure 14B).
 New sediment sampling locations were proposed from the mouth of the perimeter drainage ditch where a decrease in water velocity may result in deposition of suspended sediments.
 The regular spacing of samples will allow for the delineation of the extent of new sediment deposition and any associated impacts.
+Sediment samples will be collected between the mid-line of the drainage ditch and the southwestern bank to account for deposition from both the drainage ditch and potential erosion from the landfill slope, unless otherwise dictated by the bathymetric survey or other direct evidence of sedimentation.

 Relatively little current data (e.g., water depth) is available related to the Northern Surface Water Body, therefore a bathymetric survey will be performed to identify depositional features (outwash fans, ripples) and/or erosional features (channels, runnels) in the sediment surface.
-Bathymetric data may be used to shift proposed sample locations. based on the identification of erosional/depositional features resulting from visual inspection/ measurements as well as the proposed bathymetric survey described below.
+Bathymetric data may be used to shift proposed sample locations based on the identification of erosional/depositional features resulting from visual inspection/ measurements as well as the proposed bathymetric survey described below.
 Any proposed modification of sediment sample location will be considered in discussion with USEPA.